 Why the subject of data sovereignty should matter to each of us

-While much of the talk about data privacy and security involves large corporations and governments, the fact is that people are at the heart of it.
-If anything, the H&M case illustrates that the fight for data sovereignty is a very personal fight to ensure our data is protected, and we are entitled to know who is accessing it and what they are doing with it.
+While much of the talk about data privacy and data security involves large corporations and governments, the fact is that people are at the heart of it.
+If anything, the H&M case illustrates that the fight for data sovereignty is a very personal fight to ensure our data is protected, and we are entitled to know who is accessing such data and what they are doing with it.

 Consider the following: